 Card Rundown

-Fauna Shaman: Basically Survival of the Fittest on a body, she'll help us get the right things in the right places.
-That is to say, into the graveyard.
+Fauna Shaman: Basically Survival of the Fittest on a body, she'll help us cycle our big creatures into more immediately-useful ones.

-Hermit Druid: Lob large chunks of our library into the graveyard and hope to find something good.
+Hermit Druid: Lob large chunks of our library into the graveyard.

-Ramunap Excavator: A budget Crucible of Worlds on a body.
+Ramunap Excavator: A Crucible of Worlds on a body.

-Buried Alive, Entombfoil, Fauna Shaman, Intuition, Unmarked Grave, and Survival of the Fittest are the type of targeted cards that this deck needs to set up as efficiently as possible.
+Buried Alive, Entomb, Fauna Shaman, Intuition, Unmarked Grave, and Survival of the Fittest are the type of targeted cards that this deck needs to set up as efficiently as possible.

 Dream Halls is particularly useful for cycling our reanimation targets into our graveyard while giving us free spells (including our commander!) for it.